numerica-ideas/community/reactjs/react-hook/README.md

-# react-hooks: How to use Hooks to Manage Component State and Lifecycle
+#  React Hooks to Manage Component State and Lifecycle

 ## What is a Hook?